anilgeorge04/anilgeorge04.github.io/_pages/about.md

 You can unsubscribe easily at any time.
 If you face any issues, [write to me](mailto:contact@minimalcave.com) directly.

 ### About the site
 This site runs for free, powered by the awesome open-source Ruby projects [Jekyll](jekyllrb.com/) and [Minimal Mistakes](https://mademistakes.com/minimal-mistakes/).
-Email subscriptions are powered by RSS feed using [follow.it](https://follow.it/s/7z1U) and a native form.
+Email subscriptions are powered by RSS feed using [follow.it](https://follow.it/s/7z1U).

 All blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 All opinions and views are my own.
 They do not represent any organization I am/was affiliated with.